Sicilian judge killed by mafia takes step to sainthood - RFI

 Less than two years after Livatino's death, anti-mafia prosecutors Giovanni Falcone and Paolo Borsellino were also murdered by the mob.

-Since he was elected pope in 2013, Francis has spoken out repeatedly against organised crime groups.
+Since his election as pope in 2013, Francis has spoken out repeatedly against organised crime groups.

 In an open-air mass in Sicily in September 2018, during a trip to honour a priest killed by the mafia 25 years earlier, the Argentine pontiff condemned those who belong to the mafia as "blasphemous".